seanxzhan/shapeGen/README.md

 3. Voxelize these objects (.obj) into 3D arrays, then encode the dataset as .hdf5

+    - A function in **preprocess.py** will save these wavefront objects to a bunch of **.npy** arrays.
+I will then modify pythons scripts IM-NET/point_sampling to load and encode these arrays into .hdf5 following IM-NET's point sampling method.

 4. Run this dataset of shapes through the model

 5. If successful, go back to Blender and make some interesting procedural shapes.